Clement-Jean/clement-jean.github.io/_posts/2023-03-09-protein_parser_part_1.md

 }
 ```

-As mentionned, it takes the values between the quotes.
+As mentioned, it takes the values between the quotes.

 With our `parseSyntax` finished, we can rerun the test and: